network-quality/draft-ietf-ippm-responsiveness/draft-ietf-ippm-responsiveness.md

 resulting from bufferbloat and other causes, continues to affect many services and the people who use them.

-Although significant, the impact on user experience can be transitory -- that is, its effect is not always visible to the user.
-Whenever a network is actively being used at its full capacity, buffers can fill up and create latency for traffic.
+Whenever a network path is actively being used at its full capacity, if the bottleneck link has poor buffer management then it may allow an overly large queue to build up, resulting in high latency for the traffic in that queue.
-The duration of those full buffers may be brief: a medium-sized file transfer, like an email attachment or uploading photos, can create bursts of latency spikes.
-An example of this is lag occurring during a videoconference, where a connection is briefly shown as unstable.

-These short-lived disruptions make it hard to narrow down the cause.
-We believe that it is necessary to create a standardized way to measure and express responsiveness.
+Although bufferbloat significantly degrades user experience, the impact can be transitory.
+On a network that is generally underutilized except for occasional medium-sized data transfers, like sending an email with an attachment, or uploading a photo, the user-experience disruptions can be intermittent and brief, making them hard to diagnose.
+The user may notice that the network seems sluggish for a few seconds, or a videoconferencing application may briefly show a message saying that the connection is “unstable”, but before the user has a chance to run any diagnostic tools to investigate, the problem has disappeared.
+People have come to accept that the Internet will have “glitches” from time to time, and it has almost become considered normal.
+Upgrading to an Internet connection with higher capacity does not elimiate these disruptions, but it can shorten their duration, ironically making the problem harder to diagnose without actually fixing the underlying cause.

+To help engineers work on eliminating these glitches it is useful to have a tool that reliably recreates the conditions that cause these latency spikes, and quantifies the magnitude of the resulting latency spikes.
+This helps engineers identify where these problems exist.
+After design changes are made, it helps engineers quantify how much their changes have improved the situation.

-Including the responsiveness-under-working-conditions test among other measurements of network quality (e.g., goodput and idle latency) would raise awareness of the problem and establish the expectation among users that their network providers deploy solutions.
+Including the responsiveness-under-working-conditions
+test among other measurements of network quality (e.g., goodput and idle latency) helps customers make informed choices about the Internet service they buy.

 ## Terminology